What does counting mean?

 Knowing the density, or how many pounds are in one gallon of your liquid waste, can also help you calculate the weight.
 For example, a gallon of water weighs 8.34 pounds.

 Start by estimating, then calculate if you are close to the limit.
-A 55-gallon drum full of water contains about 458 pounds.
+A 55-gallon drum full of water weighs about 458 pounds.
 If your 55-gallon drum is almost half full of liquid waste that has a density similar to water, you probably have 220 pounds or more of that waste.
 Some wastes have a significantly different density than water, so pay careful attention to what you have.
 A waste sludge may weigh much more.

 C) Calculate with specific gravity